csula/cs1220-spring-2017/SYLLABUS.md

 #### Homework

 Four homework will be given, which should be done individually.
-For the programming part of the assignments, up to two students may collaborate; note that this information must be documented prior to submission.
+For the programming/coding part of the assignments, up to two students may collaborate; note that this information must be documented prior to submission.

 #### Exams

-* Midterm: 7:00pm - 8:30 pm, xxx, covers chapters xxx.
+* Midterm: 7:00pm - 8:30 pm, March 23, covers HTML/CSS chapters 1-17.
-* Final Exam: 7:45pm - 9:45 pm, May 16, 2017 11:20am - 1:20pm, covers chapters xxx.
+* Final Exam: 7:45pm - 9:45 pm, May 16, 2017 11:20am - 1:20pm, covers JS chapters 1-13.

-## Schedule

 #### Class Participation